q-shift/backstage-playground/README.md

 Create a project where we will install the qshift backstage application `oc new-project <NAMESPACE>`

-Use the `manifest/templates/backstage_env_secret.tmpl` file to set the appropriate password, tokens, urls as explained hereafter.
+Use the `manifest/templates/backstage_env_secret.tmpl` file to set the appropriate password, tokens, urls and create a secret as explained hereafter.

 **NOTE**: As the tokens, password, tokens, etc to be defined should map the variables defined within the `manifest/helm/configmap/app-config.qshift.yaml`, please review the configMap file first !

 Create now the kubernetes secret: